pg-spot-ops/pg-spot-operator/README.md

 and make it accessible via Grafana, using self-signed certificates or plain http.

-PS Beware - when setting `monitoring.grafana.enabled` admin password is automatically set to equal the instance name for convenience by default!
+PS Beware - when setting `monitoring.grafana.enabled` admin password is automatically set to equal the instance name for convenience by default, if `monitoring.grafana.admin_password` not set!

-PS2 Note that for public Grafana access to work your Security Group of choise needs to have port 3000 open.
+PS2 Note that for public Grafana access to work, your Security Group of choice needs to have port 3000 open.

 Relevant manifest attributes / defaults: